 I'm happy to share with my readers great news.
-First, I began teaching quilling workshops in the studio of the Paper Heart shop in Ramat Hasharon.
-I also started a blog in Hebrew which is called הקסם של קווילינג ("The Magic of Quilling").
+First, I have begun teaching quilling workshops.
+I have also started a blog in Hebrew which is called הקסם של קווילינג ("The Magic of Quilling").
 I really hope that the two facts will help promoting the art of quilling in my country.
-I'm also happy that at least we have here a craft shop that keeps a good stock of quilling supplies.

 The other card is a so-called "easel card" (here is a very detailed tutorial on how to create an easel card).
 I liked the pattern on a piece of scrapbooking paper I came across, and thought it would look beautiful with a large quilled flower on it if I tried to make the flower match the pattern.
 The petals are made of 1/8" strips, and the fringed center is made of a 3/8"-wide strip.
 Size of the pink greeting card is about 4 x 4" (10 x 10 cm).